PabloJM21/sales-data-cluster-analysis/README.md

 Clusters with transformation
 ![Clusters with transformation](/images/ED_clusters_orthogonal.png)
 As we see, instead of including many categories in the same cluster (cluster 0), these are divided among two clusters (clusters 0 and 4).
-This happens because the transformation assigns a category to cluster 0 that would have been assigned to its own cluster (cluster 4) otherwise.
+This happens because the transformation assigns a category to cluster 0 that would have been assigned to its own cluster (cluster 4) otherwise, so there .
 As we will see now this category, which is category 34S, exhibits a similar trend to the others, but is shifted up.

 Time series data from cluster 0 for orthogonal transformation
 ![Clusters with transformation](/images/ED_cluster0_orthogonal.png)

 In conclusion, the transformation effectively captures similar trends without comparing the values.
 This allows for a more meaningful cluster criteria and a more efficient way of using the clusters.